Our leisure pool at Shankill Leisure Centre is available for casual and recreational swimming, pool parties and even kayaking.

 - Our lessons run 5 days a week Monday-Friday

-- Lessons cost less than £5 per week
+- Lessons cost just over £5 per week

 - Online booking and progress tracking is available